makinacorpus/makina-states/doc/usage_projects/project_creation.rst

 ------------------
 See the original :ref:`specification <project_corpus>`, and specially the :ref:`layout <project_spec_layout>`, the :ref:`install <project_spec_proc_install>` procedure, and the :ref:`fixperms<project_spec_proc_fixperms>` procedure.

-Sumup; but please read the spec at least once...:
+A good sumup of the spec is as follow, but please read it once...

     - There is a separate repo distributed along the project named **pillar** to store configuration variables, passwords and so on.